Healthy winter activities

 Bean soups like white bean stew, split pea soup, etc., are cost-effective and satisfying, explains Reinagel, because the protein and fiber in beans makes them stick to your ribs.
 Also, don't be afraid to add a little kick to spice things up.

-Foods such as peppers, kiwi, broccoli, strawberries and citrus fruit are chockfull of vitamin C and have the ability to help bolster your resistance against colds.
+Vitamin C: Foods such as peppers, kiwi, broccoli, strawberries and citrus fruit are chockfull of vitamin C and have the ability to help bolster your resistance against colds.
 Your body doesn't store vitamin C so try to eat vitamin C-rich foods throughout the day.